strimzi/strimzi.github.io/_posts/2023-10-11-kafka-consumer-client-essentials.md

 When processing messages for specific entities (like users), you can use the ID (like user ID) as the message key and direct all messages to a single partition.
 This way, you can maintain message ordering for events specific to individual entities.
 If a new entity is created, you can create a new topic and migrate its data.
-1. Offset reset policy: Setting the appropriate offset policy ensures that the consumer consumes messages from the desired starting point and handles message processing accordingly.
+3. Offset reset policy: Setting the appropriate offset policy ensures that the consumer consumes messages from the desired starting point and handles message processing accordingly.
 The default Kafka reset value is `latest`, which starts at the end of the partition, and consequently means some messages might be missed, depending on the consumer's behavior and the state of the partition.
 In our consumer configuration, we set `AUTO_OFFSET_RESET_CONFIG` to earliest.
 This ensures that when connecting with a new `group.id`, we can retrieve all messages from the beginning of the log.

 You might also want to explore how to expand and improve on other aspects of your client through configuration.

+**Choosing the right partition assignment strategy**

+Select an appropriate partition assignment strategy, which determines how Kafka topic partitions are distributed among consumer instances in a group.

+Specify the strategy using the `partition.assignment.strategy` consumer configuration property.
+The **range** assignment strategy assigns a range of partitions to each consumer, and is useful when you want to process related data together.

+Alternatively, opt for a **round robin** assignment strategy for equal partition distribution among consumers, which is ideal for high-throughput scenarios requiring parallel processing.

+For more stable partition assignments, consider the **sticky** and **cooperative sticky** strategies.
+Sticky strategies maintain assigned partitions during rebalances, when possible.
+The cooperative sticky strategy also supports cooperative rebalances, enabling uninterrupted consumption from partitions that are not reassigned.

+If none of the available strategies suit your data, you can create a custom strategy tailored to your specific requirements.

 **Implementing security**

 Ensure a secure connection when connecting to your Kafka cluster by implementing security measures for authentication, encryption, and authorization.
 In Strimzi, this process involves configuring listeners and user accounts.

-If you're not familiar with the process of implementing security, we summarized it in the post for the [example producer client](https://strimzi.io/blog/2023/09/25/kafka-producer-client-essentials/).
+If you're not familiar with the process of implementing security, we summarized it in the post for the [example producer client](https://strimzi.io/blog/2023/10/03/kafka-producer-client-essentials/).

 **Avoiding data loss or duplication**